Nuzza/OneTab-Reborn/README.md

 # OneTab Reborn
-OneTab Reborn is a remake of the original OneTab extension to be more modern, responsive, and brings native dark mode support
+OneTab Reborn is a remake of the original OneTab extension to be more modern, responsive, and brings native dark mode support.

-## Note
-Make sure you backup/export your current OneTab tabs as you will have to uninstall OneTab in order to install OneTab Reborn.
+**Project Status: Active!**

 OneTab Reborn is completely compatible with OneTab URLs to you can easily move your existing URLs to OneTab Reborn through the Import/Export section.

+**Make sure you backup/export your current OneTab tabs as you will have to uninstall OneTab in order to install OneTab Reborn.**

 ## How to install OneTab Reborn
 1. Click 'Code' and select 'Download ZIP'